Skip to main content

 Automated quoting software is transforming how job shops estimate and respond to RFQs:

-• AI-based feature recognition from CAD models (Paperless Parts, Spanflug, DigiFabster) can estimate machining time within ±10–15% for standard prismatic parts — significantly faster than manual estimation.
+• Feature recognition from CAD models (Paperless Parts, Spanflug, DigiFabster) can estimate machining time within ±10-15% for standard prismatic parts — significantly faster than manual estimation.

 • Machine learning refinement: These systems improve accuracy over time by comparing estimated vs actual cycle times from your shop floor data.